The Jewish National Fund on May 8 will present James Wagner with its Guardian of Israel Award…

-Limit cell phone use on the road.
+Limit (or ban!) cell phone use on the road.
 To be safe, you may want to make it clear to employees that they are not to talk on a cell phone or text while they are driving on business.

 Let voicemail do its work.
 Let employees know you do not want them to initiate calls while they are driving or answer any incoming calls.
 Let them know that all incoming calls – even from the boss – go to voicemail while driving.

 Ban distracted driving.
 We all know that texting while driving is dangerous.
 But distracted driving – from talking on a cell phone to eating or drinking behind the wheel – causes thousands of injuries and deaths each year as well.
 So does shaving, putting on makeup and combing your hair from behind the wheel.

 Promote courteous driving.
 Have you ever been cut off in traffic by a car with a business name on the side?
 If your employees drive cars with your company’s name on them, make sure they know that rude driving can cost you business.

 Brake failure can happen at any time and can be a pretty scary and nerve-wracking experience for drivers, especially if you’re on the highway.
 But there are some steps you can take to bring your vehicle to a stop without getting into a serious crash.